vtex-apps/release-notes/docs/2020-04/README.md

 ## Features :rocket:

 - [**Overlay Layout app**](https://vtex.io/docs/components/all/vtex.overlay-layout@0.1.2/) - A layout app that provides you blocks to create a dropdown, select or a tooltip component in your store.
-Sounds amazing and simple... and it actually is with this new app!
+Sounds amazing and simple... and it actually is!

 - [**Condition Layout app**](https://vtex.io/docs/components/all/vtex.condition-layout@1.1.7/) -  You now get to define different layouts for the same page.
 This one seems like magic but it's not: choose predefined conditions and have the power to decide if a block should be rendered or not.